Jose-Barasa1/phase-3-project/README.md

 - Profile Deletion: Users have the option to delete their profiles.
 - Persistent Database: The application uses SQLAlchemy to persist user data, medicines, and prescriptions.
 #### Requirements
-Python 3.12 or higher
+- Python 3.12 or higher
-SQLAlchemy ORM
+- SQLAlchemy ORM
-pip (for dependency management)
+- pip (for dependency management)

-''To install the necessary dependencies, run:''
+ *** To install the necessary dependencies, run:**

 ##### bash
 Copy code